 Three to Four Weeks Out: Plan Field Day Games and Organize Volunteers

-Choose your activity stations and recruit your volunteer crew.
+Choose your field day activities and recruit your volunteer crew.
 You’ll need roughly one adult per station, plus a few floaters to handle water refills, first aid, and transitions.
 Send a clear volunteer sign up with specific time slots and role descriptions so people know exactly what they’re committing to.

 During this time, start to draft your rotation schedule.
 A common format runs 8 to 12 stations with groups rotating every 10 to 15 minutes, but you can adjust based on your space and headcount.